 I am an award-winning Chicago-based metalsmith and artist.
 My love of creating jewelry began during a high school trip to Israel, where I sold small handmade bracelets in Jerusalem for a little extra spending money.
 As an adult, I discovered a love of working with metal in 2005, when studying metalsmithing at Lillstreet Art Center in Ravenswood.
 After learning many different techniques, I created Elizabeth Kline Designs in 2009.

 I make organic, sometimes asymmetrical, always one-of-a-kind pieces – using a variety of metals, wood, and gemstones/vintage glass.
 I also create custom work, including wedding rings, anniversary bands, and commemorative pieces.
 Each custom piece I make tells a story of the wearer(s) and materials.
 Some of my favorite moments are when a piece of jewelry finds its owner, or a collaboratively-designed custom piece is worn for the first time.

-I have four lines of jewelry:
+I have five styles/lines of jewelry:

 WOOD INLAY – Each piece is hand-sculpted from a variety of exotic hardwoods, then metal (silver or gold-filled) is added in dot or line inlay.
 The wood is then sealed with wax and sometimes gemstones or vintage glass accompanies the wood to finish the piece.

 “ORGANICS” LOST WAX CASTING – I sculpt a piece out of jeweler’s wax, then create a negative impression mold out of investment plaster.
 Then, I cast molten sterling silver into the mold; which destroys the mold – so each piece is unique.
 I am inspired by organic shapes, such as vines or roots to create asymmetrical and layered pieces; sometimes adding gemstones, vintage glass (usually from the 1950s era, which have deeper colors and interesting shapes), or gold for color or a mixed-metal look.